-The frequency of surveys depends on the specific protective facilities, equipment, and procedures that are designed to protect the worker and members of the public from external exposure to radiation.
+The frequency of surveys depends on the quantity and use of radioactive materials, as well as the specific protective facilities, equipment, and procedures that are designed to protect the worker and members of the public from external exposure to radiation.
 While the regulations do not specify a specific survey frequency, MSC is required to ensure that the dose rate limits are not exceeded.